emoacht/Monitorian/README.md

 ## Remarks

- - The monitor name shown in main window can be changed for easier identification of monitors.
+ - The monitor name shown in main window can be changed to distinguish monitors easily.
 To change the name, press and hold it until it turns to be editable.
+ - To adjust the brightness by a touchpad, place two fingers on it and swipe horizontally.
+The touchpad must be a precision touchpad.
  - The number of monitors shown at a time is up to 4.

 ## Add-on Features